DamnKuldeep/Maze-Solving/README.md

 The render() method of the MazeEnv class can be used to visualize the environment.
 It takes an argument mode which can be either 'human' or 'rgb_array'.
 If mode is 'human', it displays the maze as an image using the Matplotlib library.
 If mode is 'rgb_array', it returns a NumPy array that represents the maze as an RGB image.

-To train an agent to navigate through the maze, you would need to define a reinforcement learning algorithm that interacts with the environment by calling its reset() and step() methods, and uses the observations, rewards, and done signals provided by the environment to learn a policy.
-The cumulative_reward attribute of the environment can be used to keep track of the total reward obtained by the agent during an episode.

 To use the MazeEnv class, you would need to create an instance of the class by passing in the maze array and optionally the starting position of the agent.
 You can then call the reset() method to initialize the environment, and the step() method to perform an action and receive an observation, reward, and done signal.
 You can also call the render() method to visualize the environment.